Filgotinib: DARWIN 1 trial

 The DARWIN 1 trial was a 24-week double blind placebo-controlled trial with 599 rheumatoid arthritis patients enrolled.
 All participants had moderate to severe rheumatoid arthritis and showed an insufficient response to standard methotrexate treatment.
 The trial compared three dosages of filgotinib as a once or twice per day regimen.
 During the trial all participants remained on their methotrexate treatment.
 The trial completed in Feb 2015 and the results were released in July 2015.
 Galapagos announced that the drug met key efficacy endpoints, showed ACR70 responses up to 39%, and maintained its safety profile.

 DARWIN 2 trial

 The DARWIN 2 trial was a double blind placebo-controlled trial with 280 rheumatoid arthritis patients enrolled who show an insufficient response to standard methotrexate treatment.
 In contrast to the previous DARWIN 1 trial, methotrexate was discontinued.
 Therefore, this trial investigates filgotinib as a second-line monotherapy.
 The recruitment of DARWIN trial 2b ended in November 2014.
 In August 2015, Galapagos announced that the study confirmed previous results.

 DARWIN 3 trial

 Patients who completed DARWIN 1 and 2 were eligible for DARWIN 3.
 In November 2017, the company announced consistent safety findings and durable activity at week 84 in the trial.
-The estimated study completion timeframe is May 2019.
+The original estimated study completion timeframe is May 2019, but it the study was extended due to promising results and was concluded on January 19, 2023.
+Patients received filgotinib 200 mg/day, except 15 men who received filgotinib 100 mg/day, the main goal of the trial was safety and tolerability.
+Filgotinib was well tolerated in patients with RA for up to 8 years.
+Safety and efficacy profiles were maintained in patients previously receiving either filgotinib plus methotrexate or filgotinib monotherapy.